lf94/Epifaneia/README.md

 # Epifaneia

-CAD with SDFs, using JavaScript, WGSL and Rust.
+Performant code CAD with SDFs.

 This project aims to provide enough control over WGSL output using JavaScript to facilitate code CAD (Don't know what code CAD is?
 Check out